openargus/argus/README.rst

 .. image:: logo/argus_logo_medium-6aac34a9.png
    :alt: Argus

-This directory contains source code for Argus, an IP network transaction auditing tool, that generates a network activity audit of all network transactions, their state, and their performance.
-The data that Argus generates can be used for a wide range of tasks including Network Operations, Security, Assurance and Performance Management.
+Argus is the first netflow technology, started in 1984 at Georgia Tech, and adapted for cyber security operations in 1991 at Carengie Mellon University's Software Engineering Institute.
+While it has a long history, we still think of argus as innovative and leading edge.
+Comprehensive network transaction auditing is an extremely powerful network management tool, and a large number of sites do benefit from the prototype work that has been done through the Argus Project.

-This package contains the network activity sensor, that takes in raw packet data, from either a file or from the network, and generates network flow activity status records.
-Argus is comprehensive, in that it accounts for all network activity,, not just IP traffic.
+This package contains the argus network audit sensor, that takes in raw packet data, from either a file or from the network, and generates network flow activity status records.
+The status records can be available for near real-time analytic processing, as you would want for operational fault analysis or intrusion detection, or can be stored and used to generate a network activity audit information system.
+Argus is a comprehensive network flow system, in that it classifies and accounts for any and all network activity, not just IP traffic, or just DNS or HTTP traffic.

 Use the accompaning argus-clients-3.0.8 tools to collect, process, print, graph, store, archive and manage the data that Argus generates.